-Businesses now risk disruption from attacks by a minion army of "smart" IoT devices through DDoS attacks like those experienced by Dyn last Friday, and Brian Krebs in late September.
+usinesses now risk disruption from attacks by a minion army of "smart" IoT devices through DDoS attacks like those experienced by Dyn last Friday, and Brian Krebs in late September.
 The Mirai IoT botnet made these attacks possible and, because its source code was recently released into the wild, it will likely be used against other companies.
-Continue reading “Dyn, Krebs, and Mirai Botnet – the IoT Pandora's Box is Open, Now What?”
+Now that this IoT Pandora's Box has been opened, what do we do?

 Ahhh yes, hacking toilet now seems to be possible ... and you folks thought I was crazy a few years ago for blogging about hacking a car, a home, or even hacking a human ... but as you know see, you can even hack a toilet.
 Can you just imagine the frustration caused by a … Continue reading Yes, you can even hack a toilet! #IoT